trinm1987/villagCoin/doc/init.md

 Copy dashd.init to /etc/init.d/dashd.
 Test by running `service dashd start`.

-Using this script, you can adjust the path and flags to the dashd program by setting the DASHD and FLAGS environment variables in the file /etc/sysconfig/dashd.
+Using this script, you can adjust the path and flags to the dashd program by setting the DEEDD and FLAGS environment variables in the file /etc/sysconfig/dashd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X